chutney-testing/chutney-testing.github.io-legacy/docs/integration.md

               - role-with-admin-in-it
     ```

-    1. Optional, if the role include the characters 'admin', ignoring case, all authorizations will be granted to the user.
+    1. Optional, if the role include the characters 'admin', ignoring case, all permissions will be granted to that user.

+!!! warning
+    If you create a role name including characters 'admin' (ignoring case), all permissions will be granted to users with this role.

-To add an alternate authentication mechanism, one must follow the [Spring security architecture](https://spring.io/guides/topicals/spring-security-architecture).
+If you want to add another authentication mechanism, you should follow the [Spring security architecture](https://spring.io/guides/topicals/spring-security-architecture).

 !!! important "Authentication requirements"
     The principal build by the authentication mechanism must be an instance of the Chutney [UserDto](https://github.com/chutney-testing/chutney/blob/master/server/src/main/java/com/chutneytesting/security/api/UserDto.java).

-Chutney user role and associated authorities could be defined directly in the application.
+    // I don't understand what you meant

+User roles and permissions are configured either with Web app form or by editing the file.

-One could use the existing [AuthenticationService](https://github.com/chutney-testing/chutney/blob/master/server/src/main/java/com/chutneytesting/security/domain/AuthenticationService.java) Chutney Spring Bean to retrieve Chutney roles by user id and grant associated authorities.
+One could use the existing [AuthenticationService](https://github.com/chutney-testing/chutney/blob/master/server/src/main/java/com/chutneytesting/security/domain/AuthenticationService.java) Chutney Spring Bean to retrieve Chutney roles by user id and grant associated authorities. // I don't understand what you mean, is it useful ? provide a real use case for showing why and how it could be done

-!!! note "Authorization notes"
+!!! note "How to manage permissions"
-    * A unique role could be assigned to a user id.
+    * A user can only have one role
-    * Chutney authorities are defined in the [Authorization](https://github.com/chutney-testing/chutney/blob/master/server-core/src/main/java/com/chutneytesting/server/core/domain/security/Authorization.java) class.
+    * Chutney permissions are defined in the [Authorization](https://github.com/chutney-testing/chutney/blob/master/server-core/src/main/java/com/chutneytesting/server/core/domain/security/Authorization.java) class.
     * The static **grantAuthoritiesFromUserRole** method of [UserDetailsServiceHelper](https://github.com/chutney-testing/chutney/blob/master/server/src/main/java/com/chutneytesting/security/infra/UserDetailsServiceHelper.java) class could be used to have the same authentication process than **mem-auth** profile, i.e. if the user has a role name containing the characters 'admin', ignoring case, user will be given all authorities available, else he will be given the authorities associated by the role retrieved by the AuthenticationService.

 ## Logs